mkromberg/link/docs/API/Link.Break.md

     msg ← {opts} ⎕SE.Link.Break ns

-Breaks an existing link: Does not affect the contents of the active workspace, but removes all traces of the link, preventing any further synchronisation from taking place.
+Breaks an existing link: Does not affect the contents of the active workspace except to remove all traces of the link, preventing any further synchronisation from taking place.

 #### Arguments